FAQ's About Purchasing a Fine Art Piece

 Chromaluxe Metal Prints

 The image is first printed with thermo-sensitive inks onto a transfer paper.
 Using heat and pressure the inks are transferred onto a sheet of Chromaluxe, the highest quality metal print substrate currently available.
 Chromaluxe prints are scratch-resistant, fade-resistant, and waterproof.
 Their smooth surface shows rich color and contrast along with crisp definition.
+They are simple to care for; a microfiber cloth can be used along with a little water if necessary to wipe them clean.
 The high quality and durability of metal prints are why these are the pieces I most often display; and makes them an excellent value for the investment.

 Lumachrome Acrylic Prints

 The image is printed onto a transparency layer that is sandwiched between a protective luminescent white backing and 1/8" thick optically clear, UV-blocking acrylic.
 Like Chromaluxe prints they show rich color and lifelike definition; and their layered construction adds an extra hint of dimension.
-Lumachrome prints are the most expensive option, but yield the highest print quality, truest color, and best fade-resistance of any of the prints I offer.
-Care must be exercised when handling as acrylic prints are prone to scratching; a metal print may be a better choice for high-touch pieces.
+Lumachrome prints are the most expensive option, but yield the highest print quality and truest colorof any of the prints I offer.
+These prints should be cleaned with a solution specifically formulated for acrylic such as Brillianize.
+Care must be exercised when handling, as acrylic prints are prone to scratching; a metal print may be a better choice for high-touch pieces.
 However for areas where incidental contact is not a concern, acrylic prints are the ultimate in high-end luxury.

 Canvas Gallery Wraps

 The image is printed with archival pigments onto canvas, which is then wrapped around a stretcher frame and coated with a UV-resistant finish.
-Canvas is a more economical way to print large pieces, but while canvas prints generally look good, they are less crisp and impressive as the others.
+Canvas is a more economical way to print large pieces, but while canvas prints generally look good, they are less crisp and impressive compared to the others options above.
 The woven texture of canvas competes with detail in the print, and tends to eat light rather than reflect it.
-For these reasons I don't offer canvas prints as a standard option on this website.
-However if you are interested in a canvas piece, please use the Request a Quote link in my web store and I'm happy to quote a custom piece to meet your needs.
+Canvas can however be a good choice for more minimalistic, less richly detailed images.
+I don't offer canvas prints as a standard option on this website; however if you are interested in a canvas piece, please use the Request a Quote link in my web store and I'm happy to quote a custom piece to meet your needs.

 The glossy finish is my most popular option for good reason - it makes colors pop and enhances perceived contrast, yielding the most vibrant and dimensional pieces.
 However, it is highly reflective and therefore might produce glare under harsh direct lighting.
 Glare may be especially noticeable in the darker regions of the piece.